-Afterwards a 30 minute workshop takes place in one of our learning spaces to find out a little more about Ted’s adventure to the planets, to choose one that would make a good holiday destination and to help prepare our brave teddy bear for the trip and stay.
+Afterwards, take part in a 30-minute workshop in one of our learning spaces, to find out a little more about Ted’s adventure to the planets.
+Can you choose one that would make a good holiday destination?
+Help prepare our brave teddy bear for the trip and his stay.

 Join our Royal Observatory Astronomers for a series of activity packages for older children that include a planetarium show, two interactive workshops and a chance to talk to our astronomers.

 A classic guide to the sky tonight presented in real-time by an astronomer using our digital planetarium.